-The input argument u is a component expression (definition 16.6), that variable is then a clocked state variable, or a parameter expression.
-The return argument has the same type as the input argument.
-Input and return arguments are on the same clock.
+The input argument u is a component expression (definition 16.6).
+If u is a parameter, its value is returned.

+Otherwise: Input and return arguments are on the same clock.
 At the first tick of the clock of u or after a reset transition (see section 17.3.2), the start value of u is returned, see section 16.9.
 At subsequent activations of the clock of u, the value of u from the previous clock activation is returned.